dayboard/blog/_drafts/scheduling-breaks-on-dayboard-site-blocker.md

 excerpt: "You can now have more control over when you want site blocking to occur using our scheduling feature.
 Set active days, schedule break times, and quickly see how much distracting time you have left on any given moment."
 ---

-We've upgraded our [Site Blocker](https://blog.dayboard.co/website-blocker-chrome).
+We've released a few upgrades to our [Site Blocker](https://blog.dayboard.co/website-blocker-chrome).
 Before today, unless site blocking was turned off completely, the only way to turn it off was to either complete all of your tasks or click on the 'I'm done working for the day' button.
 Now, you can have more control over the site blocker by scheduling *when* it should be active.

-### How do you customize the schedule?
+### How to Schedule Your Site Blockers

 1\.
 Go to your Dayboard extension settings and click on the 'Blocked Sites' tab.